vyvyd/resiliency-with-arrowkt/README.md

 1. Everything is driven through an end-to-end `SpringBootTest` which is named `ResiliencyApplicationTests`
 2. The External System is mocked through [WireMock](http://wiremock.org/)

+## Solution Details

+For every solution, we must consider that Resilience4J primarily works with Exceptions.
+Since we don't use Exceptions in our own code (for example, in the APIClients, we will face a few small challenges.

+### Rejected Approaches

+**1. Using a RestTemplateInterceptor **

+The advantage of using a RestTemplateInterceptor is that we can introduce resiliency to _all_ API calls made through a RestTemplate.
+This seems very powerful indeed.

+However, we will have throw an exception when the CircuitBreaker becomes open, and hence this approach was rejected since we were looking to avoid Exceptions in our logic flows.

+**2. Decorating a `RestOperations` interface **

+We could also decorate an RestOperations interface which can be passed to every APIClient, and hence we can still get the advantage of an application-wide change.

+However there are a lot of methods in the single RestOperations interface, and it would mean a lot of maintainence of boilerplate.